bcgsc/biobloom/README.md

   -o, --output_dir=N     Output location of the filter and filter info files.
   -h, --help             Display this dialog.
   -v  --version          Display version information.
+Usage: biobloommaker -p [FILTERID] [OPTION]...
+[FILE]...
+Usage: biobloommaker -p [FILTERID] -r 0.2 [FILE]...
+[FASTQ1] [FASTQ2]
+Creates a bf and txt file from a list of fasta files.
+The input sequences are cut into a k-mers with a sliding window and their hash signatures are inserted into a bloom filter.

+  -p, --file_prefix=N    Filter prefix and filter ID.
+Required option.
+  -o, --output_dir=N     Output location of the filter and filter info files.
+  -h, --help             Display this dialog.
+      --version          Display version information.
+  -v  --verbose          Display verbose output.
   -t, --threads=N        The number of threads to use.

 Bloom filter options: